dalwindercheema/FW-IALO/README.md

-# MATLAB Source Code for Feature Weighting with Ant Lion optimization
+# MATLAB Source Code for Improved Ant Lion optimization

 This code searches the feature weights and optimal parameters of SVM-RBF classifier with Improved Ant Lion optimization.
 Check IALO.m file file for more details.